CoderPenguin1-dev/Minty-Launcher/README.md

 * [User's Guide](MANUAL.MD)
 * [MIT License](LICENSE.MD)

-Although not required, I do ask you not to sell forks of Minty Launcher or to restrict access to the source code.
+Although allowed to do so, I do ask you not to sell forks of Minty Launcher and/or restrict access to the source code.

 ## Interface
 <details>